December 15, 2014Order for Phase 2 of Bangpa-in Cogeneration Plant

 Sep 2, 2014Organizational Reform and Personnel Change

-September 2, 2014 - SHINRYO CORPORATION announced the following organizational reform and personnel change
+September 2, 2014 - SHINRYO CORPORATION announced the following organizational reform and

 (effective October 1).